-A change in the beneficiary of an account is not treated as a withdrawal if the new beneficiary is an Eligible Individual and a Member of the Family (sibling) of the former beneficiary (you).
-However, if the new beneficiary is not an Eligible Individual or a Member of the Family to you, the change is treated as a non-qualified withdrawal by you subject to federal income tax and the additional 10% federal tax.
+A change in the Beneficiary of an account is not treated as a withdrawal if the new Beneficiary is an Eligible Individual and a Member of the Family (a sibling, including a stepbrother or stepsister) of the former Beneficiary (you).
+However, if the new Beneficiary is not an Eligible Individual or a Member of the Family to you, the change is treated as a non-qualified withdrawal by you subject to federal income tax and the additional 10% federal tax.